First Data

 • Terms Glossary

-First Data Canada Ltd. is a registered ISO of Wells Fargo Bank, N.A., Canadian Branch, Toronto, ON, Canada.
-All trademarks, service marks and trade names used in this material are the property of their respective owners.
+© 2025 Fiserv, Inc. Fiserv is a registered trademark of Fiserv, Inc. All trademarks referenced here are the property of the respective owners.
+Fiserv Canada, Ltd. is an Independent Sales Organization (ISO) of Wells Fargo Bank, N.A., Canadian Branch, Toronto, Ontario, Canada.
+All trademarks, service marks and brand names used in this document are the property of their respective owners.